 Stem cell transplants affect people in different ways.
 How you feel depends on:

-- The type of transplant that you have
+- the type of transplant that you have

-- How you respond to the high-dose treatments
+- how you respond to the high-dose treatments

-- Your type of cancer
+- your type of cancer

-- How advanced your cancer is
+- how advanced your cancer is

-- How healthy you were before the transplant
+- how healthy you were before the transplant

 Since people respond to stem cell transplants in different ways, your doctor or nurses cannot know for sure how the procedure will make you feel.

 Whether or not you can work during a stem cell transplant may depend on the type of job you have.
-The process of a stem cell transplant, with the high-dose treatments, the transplant, and recovery, can take weeks or months.
+The process of a stem cell transplant, with the high-dose treatments, the transplant, and recovery, can take many months.
 You will be in and out of the hospital during this time.
 Even when you are not in the hospital, sometimes you will need to stay near it, rather than staying in your own home.

 So, if your job allows, you may want to arrange to work remotely part-time.
 Many employers are required by law to change your work schedule to meet your needs during cancer treatment.
 Talk with your employer about ways to adjust your work during treatment.
 You can learn more about these laws by talking with a social worker.